 Esoterica: Seville’s the place to see Murillos.
 His forceful rendering of everyday subject matter made him the 1600’s toast of the town.
 His remarkably competent religious pictures evoke sweetness and humility rather than ecstasy or severe virtue.

-Desert Lion, Ngwenya, Swaziland
+by Desert Lion, Ngwenya, Swaziland

 Albert Christoph Reck told me about his encounter with a black box—what the professional calls the camera.
 In a suburb of Johannesburg they gave him one of these black boxes, he pushed the button and ‘click’ there was the township dog standing before the door of a tiny township house.
 And on the picture he could exactly see that tiny house with the poor dog.
 But he was disturbed that the feelings and thoughts of the artist were on the paper.
 What remains for the artist?
 He runs forever with his black box linear; that means straight forwards.
 Reck told me he is not prepared to go on infinitum with the box.

-Monika El-Seroui, Graz, Austria
+by Monika El-Seroui, Graz, Austria

 I too love Murillo and if I will have the possibility next year I surely will travel there.
 Speaking of focussing and getting what you want in museums — oh well — I did almost the same (however, I have neither a pocket with a hole nor an expensive camera and I had to do it openly but when the eyes of the keepers where just not looking to my side) last time when I visited the well known library of the Admont Monastery in Upper Styria/Austria.
 I too wanted to have some special little photographs of tiny things … unfortunately most of the pictures didn’t turn out to be good, only some.

-Susan von Borstel, Garden City, California, USA
+by Susan von Borstel, Garden City, California, USA

 As a full time artist specializing in horses your voice is one of the few “adult human” contacts other than business relationships I have during the week.
 Thank you.
 I am currently swept up in Andalusian horse reverence and am planning a trip to the Seville area to get atmosphere and background ideas for these graceful animals.
 I’m also looking for Spanish symbols of historical and spiritual significance to subtly include in backgrounds.
 If you have any “don’t miss” suggestions I would love to hear from you.